PWFoox/NOStatsLogger/README.md

-# NOStatsLogger
-Automatically collects flight statistics and stores them locally on your machine.
+# NO Stats Logger – a BepInEx plugin for Nuclear Option.
+It automatically tracks your flights and saves basic stats (kills, flight duration, outcome, mission name) locally on your PC.

+    The mod is being developed with AI assistance, so bugs are possible.
+Please report any issues!